Materials Basics

 Creating new material

-Specify new material name and press Enter
+4. Specify a new material name and press Enter

-Material Editor window shows up
+6. The Material Editor window is displayed

 Material nodes